 - Ski/snowboard socks that are made of wool or polyester (NOT cotton)

 - A sweater or fleece vest/jacket

-- Thin puff vest/jacket (down)
+- Thin puffy vest/jacket (down)

-- Ski or snowboard jacket and pants that are waterproof, warm and comfortable
+- Ski or snowboard jacket and pants that are waterproof, warm, and comfortable

 - Gloves or mittens

 - Goggles and helmets are a must